 What a strange world we live in right now with Covid19.
 Follow along as a text message travels thousands of miles, but really only needed to go 100ft.
 Tonight, I received a text message from my daughter, who lives ten miles away across town.
 It was a forwarded message from my neighbor next door.
 Normally,… Continue reading Staying Connected in a Covid19 World

 Totally not bike related but bare with me.
 It’s amazing how our journeys differ and there’s no right or wrong.
 Some people want louder timers and louder clocks.
 I have a silent alarm clock that just shakes the heck out of me.
 But just last week I said to myself, “why in the world does… Continue reading My Cochlear Implant Diary of Thoughts

 Cruising in Saturday traffic, is way different than commuting during the week.
 18 casual miles without a bike lane in sight, is not for the faint of heart.
 When we first started pedaling, 3 plus years ago, I thought it would be nice to pedal with music.
 I made a small speaker system for my… Continue reading Traffic

 Remind me once again why we thought pedaling to a campground at night after work, was a good idea.
 OMG the potholes!
-We had to stop a couple of times to temporarily fix the lights.
-Because of all those potholes we couldn’t see and actually hit last night, it jarred a few connectors loose.
-After… Continue reading So we went bike camping
+We bounced and tried to dodge as many potholes as possible, but we still had to stop a couple of times to temporarily fix the our lights.
+It wasn’t late, but it’s still… Continue reading So we went bike camping